Megvii-BaseDetection/YOLOX/docs/control_training_image_size.md

 - self.test_size = (640, 640)

-The self.input_size is suggested to set to the save value as self.test_size.
-By default, it is set to (640, 640).
+The self.input_size is suggested to set to the same value as self.test_size.
+By default, it is set to (640, 640) for most models and (416, 416) for yolox-tiny and yolox-nano.

 ## 2. Multi Scale Training